 AWS, MIcrosoft 365, etc. provide nearly boundless superuser capabilities, enabling users to rapidly provision, configure, and delete servers at massive scale.
 Within these consoles, users can effortlessly spin-up and manage thousands of virtual machines (each with its own set of privileges and privileged accounts).
 Organizations need the right privileged security controls in place to onboard and manage all of these newly created privileged accounts and credentials at massive scale.

 The DevOps emphasis on speed, cloud deployments, and automation presents many privilege management challenges and risks.
 Organizations often lack visibility into privileges and other risks posed by containers and other new tools.
-Inadequate secrets management, embedded passwords, and excessive privilege provisioning are just a few privilege risks rampant across typical DevOps deployments.
+Inadequate secrets management, embedded passwords, excessive privilege provisioning, and unsecure infrastructure access pathways are just a few privilege risks rampant across typical DevOps deployments.

 Edge networks are expanding to serve data faster where it is needed.
 The access to and from these devices--as well as the devices themselves (often IoT) must all be secured.
 And despite the pervasiveness of IoT, IT teams still struggle to discover and securely onboard legitimate devices at scale.
 Compounding this issue, IoT devices commonly have severe security drawbacks, such as hardcoded, default passwords and the inability to harden software or update firmware.
 Moreover, they may not have enough processing capability on which to run antivirus (AV) software.
 PAM has a pivotal role to play in IoT & edge security.